Photos: rafting the Grand Canyon, opponent's campaign opinion of me, my calling, hosta grower, Galapagos trip

 Listed in Who's Who in Science and Engineering & Who's Who in America.

 A uniquely broad background in the food, plastic laminates, electronics, printing and government contract research industries at such companies as Formica, Ralston Purina, Monsanto, General Electric and Cincinnati Milacron with duties in the areas of plant management, research, product development and international technical service.
 Note: these were all world leading US companies when I worked for them.

 Chapter 28 Paper Laminates - Pulp & Paper, Vol. 4(1983) Laminate Testing - series in P.C.
-Fabricating Magazine (1980); Over 12 technical papers in industry journals, U.S. classified literature; 12 papers presented at various industry conferences; Editor campus newspaper - Wilmington College (1958); Books in process - "Substance, Spirit and Religious Naturalism" and "A Spinoza for the 21 Century"
+Fabricating Magazine (1980); Over 12 technical papers in industry journals, U.S. classified literature; 12 papers presented at various industry conferences; Editor campus newspaper - Wilmington College (1958); Books in process - "Substance, Spirit and Religious Naturalism", Neo-Pantheism: A Modern Concept of God and "A Spinoza for the 21 Century"